immense/Remotely/README.md

 Website: https://remotely.lucency.co
 Public Server: https://tryremotely.lucency.co (not intended for production use)

-Warning: Remotely will always be in a more-or-less prototype state.
+*Warning: Remotely will always be in a more-or-less prototype state.
 I simply don't have the time, money, or desire to build a production-ready solution of this size for free.
 Every minute I spend on Remotely is time I'm not spending with my family.
-This is why Remotely is missing things such as automated tests, code signing, etc.  Thanks for your understanding!
+This is why Remotely is missing things such as automated tests, code signing, etc.  Thanks for your understanding*!

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.